edyedy123/Fit-Friends-App/BTS530/proof_of_concept.md

 User Login

 ## Functionality in this POC:
-A logged in user will log an exercise by selecting from a list of customizable exercises and inputting the weight and reps for each set.
 A user must login an authenticated username and password to able to access personal account.
 However, if a user doesn’t have any account with Fit Notes, the user can click “Need an Account?” button, and sign up the registration form.

 ## Data store: